mbKirby/mbKirby.github.io/README.md

 ### Source Code
 In the Databases section, I display my proficiency in database management and security through the MongoDB Python Module for the Grazioso Salvare web app.
 The following code excerpt exemplifies my ability to ensure data integrity and secure handling.
-[View the complete source code on GitHub](https://github.com/mbKirby/CS-340-Client-Server-Development)
+[View the complete source code on GitHub](https://github.com/mbKirby/CS-340-Client-Server-Development) I have included a zip file in my repository containing the pre-enhanced version of the MongoDB Python App code.
+This file provides a valuable comparison to understand the improvements and modifications made in the project,

 This code snippet showcases my attention to database security and data integrity.
 By implementing thorough data validation, I demonstrate my commitment to writing secure and reliable database interactions.
 ```